civol/HDLRuby/README.md

 end
 ```

-The third possibility is to modify directly a single instance of `dff` which require an inverted output, using again the `open` method, as in the following code:
+The third possibility is to modify directly a single instance of `dff` which requires an inverted output, using again the `open` method, as in the following code:

 ```ruby
 # Declare dff0 as an instance of dff